 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is an Arnold Schwartzenneger action movie, so you know exactly what you're going to get - lots of butt-kicking, explosions, absurd cliff-hangers, people on fire, and other mayhem, along with lots of unintentional comedy and witty one-liners, capped off by Arnold saving the world at the end.
-They typical action movie format.
+This is an Arnold Schwartzenneger action movie, so you know exactly what you're going to get - lots of butt-kicking, big explosions, absurd cliff-hangers, people on fire, and other mayhem, along with lots of unintentional comedy and witty one-liners, capped off by Arnold saving the world at the end.
+The typical action movie format.
 Arnold is (no surprise) an ex-cop whose wife and daughter were killed, making him feel guilty and driven to drink booze along with breakfast smoothies made with coffee, Chinese take-out, and old pizza he finds on the floor.
 Actually Arnold's acting is not bad here.
-His race-against-the-clock mission is to stop Satan from having sex.
+His race-against-the-clock mission is one of the weirdest - to stop Satan from having sex.
 We see lots of Priests and Cardinals and even the Pope, all fighting the prophesized battle against the devil and end of the world, but with different strategies, including a tongue-less hit man priest and a secret Devil-fighting Papal army.

 Minutes after Robin Tunney is born, a hospital nurse takes her to the basement where a bunch of devil-worshippers are waiting.
 (There are lots of fans of Satan in this New York, just as there were in Rosemary's Baby.)
 The leader pulls a rattlesnake out of a jar by the neck (which is pretty gutsy) sticks a knife in it, then pokes his finger into the wound to cover it with the snake's blood.
 He tosses the bloody carcas back into the jar, then sticks his bloody finger in the baby's mouth so that will be the first thing it eats.
+(I've heard new fathers at Budweiser do that with their babies, but with Bud, not blood.)

 We see a real live Western Diamond-backed Rattlesnake in the jar, grabbed and held up by the neck, but the snake he stabs and bleeds is a prosthetic snake.
 The American Humane Association disclaimer at the end says that no animal was harmed in the making of the movie and that prosthetic animals were used.